 Business ancillaries consists of the Spaces and Experiences (formerly, University Development and Campus Services) which includes Real Estate, and operations that were previously considered service ancillaries: St. George Food and Beverage Services, University Family Housing (a merger of Student Family Housing and Residential Housing), Chestnut Residence and Conference Centre, Graduate House Residence, and St. George Transportation Services.
 In addition, business ancillaries includes the University of Toronto Press.
-Residences have returned to full occupancy, however, a period of higher inflation and the reduced population of staff and faculty on campus due to continued flexible work arrangements, continue to impact parking and food services.
+Residences have returned to full occupancy, however, a period of higher inflation and changes in demand for on-campus services due to flexible work arrangements, continue to impact parking and food services.
 U of T Press revenues continue to lag pre-pandemic levels.
-These operations had combined revenues of \$133 million and expenses of \$134 million, for a net loss of \$1 million in 2024.
-Losses were lower in 2024 as compared to 2023 (net loss of \$3 million).
+These operations had combined revenues and expenses of \$144 million each, resulting in a marginal net loss in 2025.
+Losses were lower in 2025 as compared to 2024 (net loss of \$1 million).